ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 After receiving the helper's response, the leader uses the HpkeCiphertext to respond to a collect request (see {{collect-flow}}).

-After issuing an aggregate-share request for a given batch interval, it is an error for the leader to issue any more aggregate or aggregate-init requests for additional reports in the batch interval.
-These reports will be rejected by helpers as described {{agg-init}}.
+After issuing an aggregate-share request for a given query, it is an error for the leader to issue any more aggregation jobs for additional reports that satisfy the query.
+These reports will be rejected by helpers as described
+{{agg-init}}.

 Before completing the collect request, the leader also computes its own aggregate share `agg_share` by aggregating all of the prepared output shares that fall within